cjerdonek/groome-python/README.md

 Details
 -------

+This section describes details of the rendered project and how to use it once rendered.

-Rendering the template with the sample configuration file generates a project called "Pizza."
-You can see this project in the expected directory.
+Rendering the template with the sample configuration file creates a project called "Pizza."
+You can see this project in the project directory `template/expected/`.

-The project exposes a command-line script which you can try by running the following from the rendered project directory:
+Pizza exposes a command-line script which you can try by running the following from the rendered project directory:

     $ python runpizza.py
-    Output...
+    made pizza: ingredients

+This is essentially a short-cut for running:

+    $ python -m pizza.scripts.pizza